Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei

+In Figure \ref{fig:H0_precision2}, we explore the more pessimistic scenarios considering values of $\lambda$ of $5\%$, $2.5\%$ and $1.25\%$.
+With fewer flares truly associated to BBH events compared to our fiducial case, and therefore with a larger contamination of background events, the precision increases to $\sim 6\%-15\%$ for $\lambda =1.25-2.5\%$.
+This level of precision is comparable to the one available bright siren measurement \cite{firststandardsiren}.
+It is fair to say that the BNS rates and the subsample of detectable bright sirens are highly uncertain and likely on the low end of previous estimates.
+Considering that for O4 at design sensitivity \cite{Abbott2020_prospects} we expect a median of $10$ events with a lower limit of $\sim 0$ detections and the lack of NS mergers in the first part of O4, even the scenario of $\lambda\sim 1\%$ has the potential to improve upon constraints from NS mergers with only $\sim 2$ ($\sim 5$ in O5) flares coming from BBHs out of $200$ events at LVK design sensitivity ($\sim 500$ in O5).

-The left-hand panel of Figure \ref{fig:H0_w} presents the posteriors on $H_0$ with two choices of prior on $\Omega_m$ after one year of A+ run, the first (dashed lines) is the same flat prior used in Figure \ref{fig:H0_precision}, $\Omega_m \in [0.0,1.0]$, the second is a flat prior restricted to $[0.25,0.35]$ which is $\sim 5\sigma$ around the best fit Planck Cosmology result.
+Next, we show posterior distributions for $H_0$ and the dark energy equation of state.
+The top panel of Figure \ref{fig:H0_w} presents the posteriors on $H_0$ with two choices of prior on $\Omega_m$ after one year of A+ run, the first (dashed lines) is a flat prior $\Omega_m \in [0.0,1.0]$, the second is restricted to $[0.25,0.35]$.
 With this choice, we find that a $\sim 3\%$ precision on $H_0$ for $\lambda=0.2$ after $160$ O4 events, or 2 years of O4.
 For comparison, we get $\sim 4.5\%$ precision with the broader $\Omega_m$ prior.